muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 as a *unit of measurement*, which explicitly is agnostic to any externally defined standards and should be able to represent units from any of them.

-*TODO: Reconsider whether Unit should be its own distinct MUON type apart from Measure versus just having its definition folded into the latter.*
+*TODO: Reconsider whether Unit should be its own distinct MUON possrep apart from Measure versus just having its definition folded into the latter.*

 A **Unit** value is characterized by a set of 0..N *unit factors* such that each *unit factor* is a *unit label* / *unit exponent* pair.
-A *unit label* can be of any type but is idiomatically either a **Nesting** value or a **Text** value or a singleton **Capsule** value; it represents a basic named component unit such as `Meter` or `Second` or `Gram`; MUON generally does not define any of these basic names itself, leaving that to external
+A *unit label* can be of any possrep but is idiomatically either a **Nesting** value or a **Text** value or a singleton **Capsule** value; it represents a basic named component unit such as `Meter` or `Second` or `Gram`; MUON generally does not define any of these basic names itself, leaving that to external